Many picture researchers work as freelancers.

 Large companies, art galleries and museums also employ picture researchers.
 Many are self-employed/freelance and run their own business or work from home.

 Vacancies attract intense competition but there are opportunities for permanent paid positions.
-Advertisements appear in national newspapers and publications including Design Week, Campaign, Creative Review, The Bookseller and their respective websites.
-Directories such as The Writers' and Artists' Year Book and Le Book can provide useful contact information for speculative applications.
+Advertisements appear on the websites of publications such as Design Week, Campaign, Creative Review and The Bookseller.
+Directories such as The Writers’ and Artists’ Yearbook and Le Book can provide useful contact information for speculative applications.

 There are routes into this career for both university graduates and school leavers.